International Master of Public Administration

 The University of Pennsylvania, known as Penn, is a highly selective and top-ranked Ivy League university that is located on a beautiful urban campus in historic Philadelphia.
 The Penn International Master of Public Administration, known as the Penn I-MPA, is an exciting, innovative, skills-based graduate degree program that is expressly dedicated to improving global human well-being by professionally educating, nurturing, and networking present and future problem-solving leaders.

 The Penn I-MPA takes only one academic year and ten courses to complete.
 It is an academically cutting-edge cohort model program (all I-MPA degree candidates take all I-MPA courses together and participate in numerous extra-curricular learning experiences together) led by a distinctively interdisciplinary, multinational, and multilingual team of world-class scholars and noted leaders in government, business, and the nonprofit sector who teach, advise, mentor, and inspire our students.
+Merit scholarships are available to exceptionally well-qualified applicants who are accepted and enrolled.

 I-MPA degree candidates are educationally equipped and professionally empowered through five interlocking program components, four required and one optional: